-How much does a Surgeon - Oral earn in the United States?
-The average Surgeon - Oral salary in the United States is $279,018 as of March 28, 2019, but the range typically falls between $260,770 and $304,808.
+How much does a Surgeon - Oral make in the United States?
+The average Surgeon - Oral salary in the United States is $279,522 as of April 27, 2019, but the range typically falls between $261,242 and $305,361.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

-Performs oral surgery to prevent and correct injuries, deformities, diseases or improve patient function, appearance or quality of life.
+Surgeon - Oral performs oral surgery to prevent and correct injuries, deformities, diseases or improve patient function, appearance or quality of life.
 Reviews patient history and confirms need for oral surgery.
-Determines which instruments and method of oral surgery will be most successful in achieving desired outcome.
+Being a Surgeon - Oral determines which instruments and method of oral surgery will be most successful in achieving desired outcome.
 Reviews patient history and confirms need for surgery.
-Provides charting in compliance with all laws and regulations.
+Additionally, Surgeon - Oral provides charting in compliance with all laws and regulations.
 May provide medical personnel with direction concerning patient care.
 May provide in-service training as needed to address new technology in health care treatment.
 Requires a special degree of in medicine from an accredited school.
 Typically reports to the chief of surgery.
 Requires a license to practice.
-Years of experience may be unspecified.
+Surgeon - Oral's years of experience requirement may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.